Proud Syndrome

 • Infantile spasms without brain malformation (DEE1): Presents with epileptic spasms and developmental delay but no major structural brain anomalies.

-• Partington syndrome: A milder form involving dystonia of the hands and moderate intellectual disability without gross brain malformations.
+• Partington syndrome: A milder form involving dystonia of the hands and intellectual disability without gross brain malformations.

 • Non-syndromic X-linked intellectual disability (MRX): Intellectual disability alone, often without major neurological deficits.